beloglazov/openstack-centos-kvm-glusterfs/doc/src/tutorial.md

 (@) `01-glusterfs-mount.sh`

-This scripts adds a line to the `/etc/fstab` configuration file to automatically mount the GlusterFS volume on the system start up to the `/var/lib/nova/instances` directory.
+This scripts adds a line to the `/etc/fstab` configuration file to automatically mount the GlusterFS volume during the system start up to the `/var/lib/nova/instances` directory.
 The `/var/lib/nova/instances` directory is the default location where OpenStack Nova stores the VM instances related data.
 This directory must be shared be all the compute hosts to enable live migration of VMs.
 The `mount -a` command re-mounts everything from the config file after it has been